LPRD/TelemetryController/README.md

 ### Method 2 - setup for development
 #### Linux and Mac
+This requires dependencies in the https://github.com/LPRD/build_tools repository, which should be cloned with `--recursive` in the same working directory.
 **There is now no need to install python or any libraries!**  Everything should be included in the virtual python env.
 To use it, simply run
 ```> source build_tools/linux_venv/bin/activate```